sagemath/trac_to_gh/Issue 4565.md

 # Issue 4565: sage-3.2.rc2 -- fix all tex failures

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/4565

 Original creator: was